pyca/cryptography/docs/development/test-vectors.rst

 * ``bigoid.pem`` - A certificate with a rather long OID in the Certificate Policies extension.
 We need to make sure we can parse long OIDs.
+* ``wosign-bc-invalid.pem`` - A certificate issued by WoSign that contains a basic constraints extension with CA set to false and a path length of zero in violation of :rfc:`5280`.

 Custom X.509 Vectors
 ~~~~~~~~~~~~~~~~~~~~